-- Decluttering both your email, your possessions, and your phone also leads to happiness.
+- Decluttering both your email and your phone also leads to happiness.
 You do not have to get rid of everything, but focus on keeping the things that make you happy and getting rid of the rest.
 Just consider an annual spring cleaning.

 - Finding a mental middle ground.
 This includes learning to step back and breathe while remembering that nothing is permanent.
 We also discuss embracing contentment.

 For physicians, things maybe slightly different than other fields.
 We spend the better part of our 20’s training then come out as a high earner in our 30s.
 While our friends have spent years building their net worth we are getting out of the gate a little late.
 On top of that, there is a real issue with physician burn out that we all deal with.
 Here is some articles I have written of interest particularly to docs.

 - For physicians is an emergency fund really necessary?
 Probably but here are some arguments against it.

 - Taking a gap year from medicine published on Physician on Fire and my follow up of taking retirement breaks.Both discuss ways to take a break and hopefully decrease burn out.

 - For the more financially minded docs, here are 6 strategies young doctors should follow for financial wellness.

 - Finally some philosophical posts including how being in private practice makes me a better doctor and should your child become a doctor?